Noorbakhshia Islam: In Baltistan and Ladakh

-The Noorbakshia order persists in Baltistan and Kargil (in Ladakh) as a distinct sect with its own unique doctrinal blend encompassing elements of Shi'a and Sunni Islam.
-While the order formerly had numerous adherents in these regions, its prominence has waned in recent times, after the deaths of notable figures such as Mir Danial Shaheed, although the specific timeframe of these events requires further specification.
+The Noorbakshia order persists in Baltistan and Kargil in Ladakh as a distinct sect with its own unique doctrinal blend encompassing elements of Shi'a and Sunni Islam.
+While the order formerly had numerous adherents in the region, its prominence has waned in recent times, after the deaths of notable figures such as Mir Danial Shahīd, although the specific timeframe of these events requires further specification.
 Significant pockets of adherents continue to exist, particularly with many residing in Baltistan, and in villages scattered throughout Kargil and the Nubra Valley in Ladakh.